 *Esther is a 14-year-old girl who has mild cerebral palsy, monoplegia of the left hand, and a developmental and speech delay.
 She is on medication to control seizures, and is seizure-free. *Esther speaks her native language fluently and understands some English.
 She would benefit from the support of a speech therapist.
 She thrives from having adult attention, and asks desperately when her family is coming.
 She is learning stranger-boundaries, and tends to request hugs from any adult.
 She is well-liked by her foster siblings.
 She lives at Joy Home and attends on-site school with a tutor.
 She is eligible for an Older Child Grant through Reece’s Rainbow.

 PD: *Zane stands against a patterned wall, wearing a pink shirt.
 His fuzzy, dark brown haircut & the hint of a smile are visible under the graphic that protects his identity by covering his face.

 PD: *Julie wears a pink polka dotted shirt & purple eyeglasses.
 Her hair is in 2 pigtail braids & she smiles widely under the graphic that covers her face.

-*Julie is a young girl who is estimated to be about 10 years old, though her birth date is listed as 2005.
-She was born with hydrocephalus, which has been treated.
+*Julie is an 11-year-old girl who was born with hydrocephalus, which has been treated.
 She also wears glasses.
 She has regular physiotherapy and occupational therapy.
 She is bilingual and speaks full sentences in Telugu, along with 70+ English words.
 She is quite the social butterfly, and gets along with everyone so easily.
 Her hobbies include eating, playing with baby dolls, and reading books.
 She lives at Anchor Home and attends an on-site school, where she is learning her English alphabet and shapes.
 She is eligible for an Older Child Grant through Reece’s Rainbow.

 PD: *Melanie wears a blue patterned top w/ blue headband & bow in her hair, which is in 2 braided pigtails.
 She grins broadly under the graphic that protects her identity.